dmwm/ssh-fu/README.rst

 speeds up connection times considerably if you are opening sessions in several windows or in quick succession.
 Some versions of SSH handle multiplexing poorly, so you may want to turn this off.
 On OS X the MacPorts SSH with the patches mentioned above works very well.
+OpenSSH on SL5 (4.3p2) and SL6 (5.3p1) do not support ``ControlPersist``, so you need to remove that option on those systems.

 The configuration uses ``ServerAliveInterval``, which is useful in unstable networks and especially with autossh as explained below.